heroku/heroku-buildpack-pgbouncer/README.md

 ## Disable Prepared Statements
-With Rails 4.1, you can disable prepared statements by appending `?prepared_statements=false` to the database's URI.
-Set the `PGBOUNCER_PREPARED_STATEMENTS` config var to `false` for the buildpack to do that for you.
+With most frameworks, you can disable prepared statements by setting the `PGBOUNCER_PREPARED_STATEMENTS` config var to `false`.

 Rails versions 4.0.0 - 4.0.3, reportedly can't diable prepared statements at all.
 Make sure your framework is up to date before troubleshooting prepared